mmurygin/notes/sre/alerting.md

     recall = detected significant events / all significant events
     ```

-1. **Detection time** - how long does it take to send notificaiton in various conditions.
+1. **Detection time** - how long does it take to send notification in various conditions.

 1. **Reset time** - how long does alert fires after issue has been mitigated.

 ## Tools